reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 ### `useLayoutEffect(setup, dependencies?)` {/*useinsertioneffect*/}

-Call `useLayoutEffect` perform the layout measurements before the browser repaints the screen:
+Call `useLayoutEffect` to perform the layout measurements before the browser repaints the screen:

 ```js
 import { useState, useRef, useLayoutEffect } from 'react';